kichirouhoshino/smolplayer/README.md

 It uses your system's existing software libraries to play songs, meaning `smolplayer` is quite literally small.
 All you need is python, making it completely cross-platform.

+This is still in development but you can pretty much use it.
+Just needs a few more bug squashing.

 ## Features

 - **No GUI** (yeah, that's a feature)